ucd-robotics/AR.Drone.2.0/ardrone_autonomy/README.md

 * `altd`: Estimated altitude (mm)
 * `vx`, `vy`, `vz`: Linear velocity (mm/s) [TBA: Convention]
 * `ax`, `ay`, `az`: Linear acceleration (g) [TBA: Convention]
-* `tm`: Timestamp of the data returned by the Drone
+* `tm`: Timestamp of the data returned by the Drone returned as a packed uint32 (sec:11; usec:21)

 ### IMU data

 The linear acceleration, angular velocity and orientation from the `Navdata` is also published to a standard ROS [`sensor_msgs/Imu`](http://www.ros.org/doc/api/sensor_msgs/html/msg/Imu.html) message.
 The units are all metric and the reference frame is in `Base` frame.
 This topic is experimental.
 The covariance values are specified by specific parameters.

+### Megnetometer Data

+The normalized magnetometer readings are also published to `ardrone/mag` topic as a standard ROS [`geometry_msgs/Vector3Stamped`](http://www.ros.org/doc/api/geometry_msgs/html/msg/Vector3Stamped.html) message.

 ### Cameras